Resisting Arrest

 Why Clients Choose Patrick M. Farrell Co.
 L.P.A.

-- Detailed evidence and body camera review
+- Thorough evidence and body camera review

 - Direct attorney communication